carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 ORC provides the following features:

-- *JIT-linking* links relocatable object files (COFF, ELF, MachO) [1]_ into a target process an runtime.
+- *JIT-linking* links relocatable object files (COFF, ELF, MachO) [1]_ into a target process at runtime.
 The target process may be the same process that contains the JIT session object and jit-linker, or may be another process (even one running on a different machine or architecture) that communicates with the JIT via RPC.